mlflow/mlflow/docs/source/models.rst

 The ``langchain`` flavor provides the functionality to log a retriever object and evaluate it individually.
-This is useful if you want to evaluate the quality of the relevant documents returned by a retriever object without directing these documents through a language model (LLM) to yield a summarized response.
+This is useful if you want to evaluate the quality of the relevant documents returned by a retriever object without directing these documents through a large language model (LLM) to yield a summarized response.

 In order to log the retriever object in the ``langchain`` flavor, the retriever object needs to be wrapped within a :py:class:`mlflow.langchain.RetrieverChain`.
 When calling the ``log_model`` function, it is also required to specify ``persist_dir``